-- Natural Gut– these are expensive but very durable strings, and the vast majority of professional players use them.
+These are expensive but very durable strings, and the vast majority of professional players use them.
 It is considered to be the softest type of string.

-- Nylons – are also known as “synthetic gut.”
+They are also known as “synthetic gut.”
 They are cheaper and less durable than Natural Gut, but can also last for many years.

-- Polyester – it has the ability to produce extra power and spin.
+It has the ability to produce extra power and spin.
 They are durable but are also stiffer than the other types.
 Their popularity has been growing for the past 10 years and is used in many of the rackets on the market.
 They are suitable for tennis rackets for beginners and intermediate players.

 FAQ About Tennis Rackets

-A: The size is about your grip size.
+The size is about your grip size.
 Some people find that the racket handle spins in their hands because they can’t grip it tight enough when it’s not the right size.
 That’s because the handle is too small for their hand and can result in blisters.
 Too large a handle also affects your ability to grip the racket and makes it uncomfortable to play with.

-Q: Which racket length to choose?
+Which tennis racket length to choose?

-A: Generally, for novice players, rackets with a length of 27 or 28 inches are a great size.
+Generally, for novice players, rackets with a length of 27 or 28 inches are a great size.
 They give the player more power and better control.
 You should keep in mind that the longer the racket (29 inches or over), it gives you more power but less control over it.
-You even can play with your children but of course, they will need a smaller racket designed for kids.
+You even can play with your children but of course, they will need a smaller tennis racket designed for kids.

-Q: Which material is better for a tennis racket?
+Which material is better for a tennis racket?

-A: Several types of materials are used in making tennis rackets.
+Several types of materials are used in making tennis rackets.
 For beginners, most if not all of the rackets on the market are made from aluminum or graphite.
 Both materials are light and sturdy, but the graphite is more durable.
 Both are affordable and make the rackets easy to play with because of their lightweight.
 There are also Kevlar and carbon fiber materials used for rackets, but they are more expensive and better for professional players.

-Q: How do I know my grip size?
+How do I know my grip size?

-A: To find your grip size, follow these steps below:
+To find your grip size, follow these steps below: